PurdueElectricRacing/PERterpreter/README.md

   - specifies that the current execution should not run for more than the specified milliseconds.
 Will fail the test if the timeout is reached.

-- RETVAL will be a reserved keyword for the global static result variable
+- `RETVAL` will be a reserved global static result variable

 - It is not advised to make a routine call in the middle of test execution if the RETVAL is required for later usage, as this may cause overwriting of the value